GazimSoliev/GMessenger/README.md

 8. Voice messages
 9. Use Docker
 10. Profile photo
-11. DateTime in UTC in server side
-12. Add ids for all elements
-13. Renaming
+11. Renaming
+12. Fix upper and under in login